-You alone are responsible for your flying kit and your safety depends on it.
+You alone are responsible for your flying equipment and your safety depends on it.
 Take care of your equipment and have it regularly inspected.
-Changes in inflation/groundhandling/flying behaviour indicates the gliders aging, if you notice any changes you should have the wing checked before flying again.
-These are the basic elements of the check up (full details and permissible figures can be found on our website):
+Changes in inflation/ground handling/flying behaviour indicates the gliders aging, if you notice any changes you should have the wing checked before flying again.
+These are the basic elements of the check up: